reasonable/reliable-ai/README.md

 See [SIGNATORIES.md](https://github.com/reasonable/reliable/blob/main/SIGNATORIES.md) for the list of the original authors.
 If you agree with the manifesto and want to sign it and join the community, please create a pull request and add your name to the bottom of the [SIGNATORIES.md](https://github.com/reasonable/reliable/blob/main/SIGNATORIES.md) file.

+To provide your feedback and sign the Manifesto in the easiest way, please asnwer a short survey:

+Reliable Agentic AI Survey #1: [bit.ly/reliable-ai](https://bit.ly/reliable-ai)

+You'll be able to sign it by providing your name in the end.
+If you want to receive the updates, leave your email there, and share any additional principles of the Reliable Agentic AI that you think are important and missing from the Manifesto so far.